This is a re-post of my September 11 experience.

 We finished out tour of the City, in good spirits - none the wiser that the choice we made was so significant.

-Monday, September 10, 2001 my friend and I hopped on a train to visit my sister living in Queens, NY.
+Monday, September 10, 2001 my friend and I caught an early train to visit my sister living in Queens, NY.
 The 45 minute train ride was uneventful and, in hindsight, the last possible opportunity I'd have to get off the island of Manhattan for the next week.

 Tuesday, September 11, 2001